voipir/python-sii/README.md

 #### Currently this library has been developed and tested on:
   * GNU/Linux Debian 8.0 (Jessie, in the making as the time of writing)

+For support for a Microsoft OS, it should be possible, but will not be officially supported.
+We don't work with it, so if anybody wants to take up that task instead, be welcome to do so.
+We will acommodate your needs on porting as well as we can.

 #### Library Dependencies:
   * Python3 (though it should be quite trivial to backport to 2.7 via __future__ includes)
   * suds-jerko (currently first choice of SUDS fork that has support for Python3)